N-aksif-N/MineColab_Improved/README.md

  4. Setup Argo/ngrok/playit Tunnel (Opening a tunnel at port 25565) depending on the `tunnel_service` variable.
  5. Change the directory to the Minecraft server folder on Google Drive ("Minecraft-server" is the default, located in the root directory of my Google Drive.)
  6. List/Print the file list on the screen to indicate successful directory change.
- 7. Startup the Minecraft server (with optimized JVM parameters from [Aikar's guide)](https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft/)
+ 7. Startup the Minecraft server (with optimized JVM parameters from [Aikar's guide)](https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft/) and from GC logging

 Additionally, Minecolab [Improved] has more new features:

  1. Bug fixed (java error)
- 2. Get mod, plugin, mod pack, shaders pack and data pack from 2 main web: [modrinth](https://modrinth.com/) and [curseforge](https://www.curseforge.com/minecraft)
+ 2. Get mod, plugin, mod pack, shaders pack, and data pack from 2 main webs: [modrinth](https://modrinth.com/) and [curseforge](https://www.curseforge.com/minecraft)
  3. Server properties, server MOTD, and server icon configuration.
  4. Logs View.
  5. Server Backup.
  6. Expanded software (forge, fabric, vanilla, snapshot, paper, purpur)
- 7. See all work that has been done, in processed or what i want to do in the future from [minecolab roads map](https://github.com/users/N-aksif-N/projects/1)
+- See all work that has been done, in processed, or what I want to do in the future from **[minecolab improve roadmap](https://github.com/users/N-aksif-N/projects/1)**

 ## 🐛 Found a bug?